 Apart from observing the legal obligations where the provisions of the procurement Directives apply, it is good practice to adopt a voluntary constructive policy on de-briefing unsuccessful tenderers particularly where contracts are awarded on the basis of the most economically advantageous tender.
 Unsuccessful tenderers should be given an objective assessment of the comparative strengths and weaknesses of their tenders having due regard to commercial sensitivity and the need to avoid compromising the rights or the competitive situation of other tenderers.
-Debriefing may be in writing, verbally over the telephone or at a special meeting.
+The initial debriefing should be in writing using the template notification letters under MF 1.2.